Everything you need to know

 Training

-The National 3 Peaks challenge is a real endurance event and you should gear your training towards being comfortable doing exercise for prolonged periods of time.
+The National 3 Peaks Challenge is a real endurance event and you should gear your training towards being comfortable doing exercise for prolonged periods of time.
 Recovery times are also important to consider, and again you should structure your training so that you are comfortable exercising again after only a few hours rest.

 Training

-The National 3 Peaks challenge is a real endurance event and you should gear your training towards being comfortable doing exercise for prolonged periods of time.
+The National 3 Peaks Challenge is a real endurance event and you should gear your training towards being comfortable doing exercise for prolonged periods of time.
 Recovery times are also important to consider, and again you should structure your training so that you are comfortable exercising again after only a few hours rest.

 Group size